Computer Networking and Technical Support

 Graduates of this program are also expected to demonstrate the essential employability skills learning outcomes as outlined on the Ministry of Training, College and Universities website.

 - Ontario Secondary School Diploma (OSSD) or equivalent with:

 - Grade 12 English: ENG4(C) or ENG4(U)

-- A home PC and Internet Service Provider (ISP) are highly recommended to be successful in this activity–based program.
+- Although not required for admission, a home PC and Internet Service Provider (ISP) are highly recommended to be successful in this program.